Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_ConfiguringandSecuringACRandAKS.md

 In this task, you will create a Dockerfile, build an image from the Dockerfile, and deploy the image to the ACR.

-1. In the Bash session within the Cloud Shell pane, run the following to create a Dockerfile to create an Nginx-based image:
+1. In the Bash session within the Cloud Shell pane, run the following to create a Dockerfile to create a Nginx-based image:

     ```sh
     echo FROM nginx > Dockerfile